yoav-klein/mobileye-infra/README.md

 1. Application Load Balancer
 2. ECR repository
 3. ECS cluster + service
-4. EC2 instance on which the ECS will run tasks
+4. 2 EC2 instances on which the ECS will run tasks

 ### CI

 This directory holds Terraform and Ansible code to provision and configure the EC2 instance on which the Jenkins server will run.

 ## Usage

-_Prerequisites_
+#### Prerequisites

 First, you must export the authentication environment variables:
 ```